h5bp/html5-boilerplate/doc/faq.md

 ### Why is the Google Analytics code at the bottom?
 Google recommends it be placed in the `<head>`.

-The main advantage of placing it in the `<head>` is that you will track a user's `pageview` even if he leaves the page before it has been fully loaded.
+The main advantage of placing it in the `<head>` is that you will track the user's `pageview` even if they leave the page before it has been fully loaded.
 However, having the code at the bottom of the page [helps improve performance](http://stevesouders.com/efws/inline-scripts-bottom.php).